propardhu/Agentic-Agents-For-UI-Automation/readme.md

 ## 🔧 Requirements

 - Python 3.8+
-- MCP server running locally at `http://localhost:3000`
+- MCP server running locally at `http://localhost:3000` (refer this to learn how to run MCP server locally [this](https://huggingface.co/blog/lynn-mikami/microsoft-playwright-mcp))

 ---